chanioxaris/solar-system/README.md

 A solar system implemented in OpenGL and GLUT.
 Inlcudes a sun as the center of the system, four rotating planets with different size and colors and some stars as the background.
 A .obj file is used to get the shape of planets.
 <br />

-With the following keys you can control the animation as described below:
+You can control the animation with specific keys, as described below:

 - "Q": Exit the program.
 - "P": Pause the animation.